 If the time indicated by the Partial TSF Timer field is reached and neither an Ack frame to FTM_1 nor an FTM trigger frame has been received by the responding STA, it shall send a Fine Timing Measurement frame with Dialog Token field set to 0.
 This terminates the FTM session with the initiating STA.

-Please replace Figures 10-34, 10-35, and 10-36 with the following figures:

 10.24.6.7 LCI and Location Civic retrieval using fine timing measurement procedure